-The key principles of privacy, dignity, choice, independence, human rights and equality, and fulfilment underpin successive standards frameworks, including the Fundamental Standards that are integral to the current regulatory framework.
+The key principles of privacy, dignity, choice, independence, human rights and equality, and fulfilment that have underpinned successive standards frameworks are all integral to the current regulatory frameworks in all UK countries.

 Within a framework of care based on these principles, it has also been recognised that care workers must balance the need to promote their service users’ independence with a responsible attitude to protecting them from danger.
 This is often discussed currently in terms of care workers having a duty of care to keep safe and protect their users from coming to harm in the course of providing services to them.